May 11, 2026

 2. The College also expects its employees to maintain a high level of productivity and efficiency.

 3. The use of violence or threats of violence in the workplace are inconsistent with these objectives.
-TBR expects all employees to report to the work site and perform their duties in a safe and productive manner, without violence or threats of violence toward any other individual.
+The College expects all employees to report to the work site and perform their duties in a safe and productive manner, without violence or threats of violence toward any other individual.
 Violence, threats, or intimidation toward any other individual will not be tolerated.

 4. College Policy 06:58:01, Firearms and Other Weapons, controls the possession and use of weapons on property owned or controlled by the College.
 To the extent that this policy conflicts with the provisions of that policy, that policy controls.